crypdick/obsidian-llm/README.md

 ### Requirements

-- Python 3.6 or newer
+- Python 3.11
-- Installation of required packages from `requirements.txt`
+- Installation of required packages from `poetry.lock` file

 ### Quickstart

 1. Clone the repository to your local machine.
-2. Install dependencies using `pip install -r requirements.txt`.
+2. Install dependencies using `poetry install`.
+3. (Optional) Create a `.env` file in the root directory using `sample.env` as a template.
-3. Run `python cli.py --vault_path [your_vault_path]` to start the application.
+4. Run `python cli.py --task <task type>` to start the application.

 ## Usage